simdjson/simdjson/doc/basics.md

 or floating-point values, depending on how the numbers are formatted. floating-point values followed by an integer.

+We invite you to keep the following rules in mind:
-While you are accessing the document, the `document` instance should remain in scope: it is your "iterator" which keeps track of where you are in the JSON document.
+1. While you are accessing the document, the `document` instance should remain in scope: it is your "iterator" which keeps track of where you are in the JSON document.
 By design, there is one and only one `document` instance per JSON document.
+2. Because On Demand is really just an iterator, you must fully consume the current object or array before accessing a sibling object or array.
+3. Values can only be consumed once, you should get the values and store them if you plan to need them multiple times.
+You are expected to access the keys of an object just once.
+You are expected to go through the values of an array just once.

 The following specific instructions indicate how to use the JSON when exceptions are enabled, but simdjson has full, idiomatic support for users who avoid exceptions.
 See [the simdjson error handling documentation](basics.md#error-handling) for more.